mslinn/ETH-Balance/README.md

 # ETH-Balance

+*Modified to use promises and jquery.*

-### Ethereum and Web3.js “Hello World”: Get the ETH Balance of an Ethereum Address
+Ethereum and Web3.js “Hello World”: Get the ETH Balance of an Ethereum Address

-#### Using just 41 lines of HTML + JS, we create a Web3.JS application which can get the ETH Balance of an Ethereum Address
+This Web3.JS application obtains the ETH Balance of an Ethereum Address.

 Read my Blog Post here: http://shawntabrizi.com/crypto/ethereum-web3-js-hello-world-get-eth-balance-ethereum-address/